 The number of high-importance features above the drift threshold is greater than 3.

-To schedule data drift monitoring email notifications:
+To schedule recurring checks to determine if data drift monitoring email notifications should be sent:

 On the Data Drift Settings page, in the Notifications section, enable Send notifications.